 Dealing with mat

 Removing mat should be the first thing you work on the moment you encounter it.
 Separate the mat area and slowly brush it tenderly.
 You will need to remove the mat without having to pull out any hairs.
 Cutting the mat with a blade is not recommended.
-A blade should be used only as a last resort, when there is no other alternative.
+A blade should be used only as a last resort when there is no other alternative.
 Keep the trimming far from the skin to avoid causing injury.

 When the coat has mats and tangles, use a detangling spray to remove them quickly.
 Sprays or water are something that should never go into the eyes or ears of the dog.
 Keep these areas spray-free.
-A detangling spray moistens mats and, therefore, easier to remove.
+A detangling spray moistens mats and, therefore, is easier to remove.
 Saturate the area for a couple of minutes before proceeding to remove it.
 Ensure you choose one without parabens or harsh chemicals.

 The ears are essential areas that most pet owners forget to care for.
 When bathing your dog, cover the ears with some cotton balls to prevent water from getting inside.
 The presence of moisture worsens the situation and could lead to ear infections that need vet treatment.